akeneo/pim-api-docs/content/concepts/asset-manager.md

 The `pattern` property allows you to define how the PIM should split the [source string](#the-source-string).
 Then, the result of the split will automatically populate the corresponding asset attributes.

 The split pattern should be a string.
 It should be given as a regular expression.
-In order for the PIM to know into which asset attributes the result of the split should be sent, this regular expression should contain one or several named capture groups.
+For the PIM to know into which asset attributes the result of the split should be sent, this regular expression should contain one or several named capture groups.
-Note that the names of these capture groups should be equal to the code of existing asset attribute of the family and these asset attributes can only be [`text` attributes](#the-text-attribute) and [`number` attributes](#the-number-attribute).
+Note that the names of these capture groups should be equal to the code of existing asset attributes of the family and these asset attributes can only be [`text` attributes](#the-text-attribute), [`single option attributes`](#the-single-and-multiple-options-attributes), and [`number` attributes](#the-number-attribute).

 ::: warning
 These asset attributes cannot be localizable neither scopable.